ToontjeM/EPAS_security/README.md

 3. On your local workstation, open `http:<ip of epas server>:5000` in a browser.
 4. Do a search for `Bean` and press `Search (Unsafe)`.
 5. Do a search for `Bean' OR '1'='1` and you will get all records.
 This implies a data breach.
-6.

 ## Demo cleanup
-To clean up the demo environment you just have to run `vagrant destroy`.
+To clean up the demo environment you just have to run `./99-deprovision.sh`.
 This will remove the virtual machines and everything in it.

 ## TODO / To fix